alpinho/alpinho.github.io/_pages/about.md

 <!--(top, right, bottom, left)!-->
 <p style="padding: 0em 0 0 0;">
-I am a Cognitive Neuroscientist with a background in Engineering Physics.
-My research focuses on the application of functional Magnetic Resonance Imaging (fMRI) and statistical techniques to map the neural mechanisms in the human brain involved in high-order cognitive functions.
+I am a Neuroscientist with a background in Engineering Physics.
+My research focuses on the application of <i>functional Magnetic Resonance Imaging</i> (fMRI) and statistical techniques to map the neurocognitive mechanisms in the human brain involved in higher-order cognition.
 </p>

 <div class="col-25 p-0">